gouldsonium/the-modding-bungalo/_lists/rovaan/read-me.md

 ## Credits and Thanks

 - _YOU_ for reading this.
 - All the Playtester's that helped test my list: Branden.
-ZenoXP.
+ZenoXP, Babyjaws, Grunwen.
 - Halgari and everyone on the WJ Team - Wabbajack is awesome and so are you.
 - All of the amazing mod authors whose work made this modlist possible.